zyrafaq/arras-research/README.md

 My arras.io reverse engineering work.
 Notes, protocol implementations, and tools I built while picking the game apart.

-Nothing here is official.
-Everything came from studying the original client and watching the live servers.
-The Python side is a library that speaks the game's binary wire protocol, and the JavaScript side is the same work plus the tools I needed along the way.

 ## Structure

 ```